below are notable astronomical events coming up for the month of

 rising at a little after 9:30 p.m. at the beginning of the month.

 Neptune comes to solar opposition on the 29th of the month –

 visible all night long to end the month!

 Ceres is in the constellation

 aid will be needed to spot the asteroid / dwarf planet.

-In July, Pluto is in the
+In August, Pluto is in

 Showers - http://amsmeteors.org/showers.html